Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 In August of this year, Fantom officially announced its rebranding to Sonic Labs and introduced the S token.
 The token will be used for airdrops, staking, incentive programs, and more.

-This major technological upgrade of Fantom has attracted market attention, partly due to the traffic effect brought by Andre Cronje's return, as he is a significant figure in the DeFi era; on the other hand, there is indeed considerable room for improvement in Ethereum's scalability and performance.
-AC claims that Sonic will surpass parallel EVMs.
-Specifically, the upgrades include:
+This major technological upgrade of Fantom has attracted market attention, partly due to the traffic effect brought by Andre Cronje's return, as he is an influential figure in the DeFi era; on the other hand, Ethereum's scalability and performance indeed have significant room for improvement.
+AC claims that Sonic will become a presence that surpasses parallel EVMs.
+Specifically, the main upgrades include:

 Carmen Data Storage Solution: Previously, smart contract state data on Fantom was stored in StateDB, with EVM executing these contracts and updating the database.
 This upgrade has redesigned the database, adding an indexing system, and it no longer uses RPL encoding and MPT pruning, saving both time and space.
-The change in the storage solution is akin to the virtual memory of an operating system, resulting in an overall RPC storage cost reduction of nearly 90%.
+The storage solution change is akin to the virtual memory of an operating system, with overall RPC storage costs decreasing by nearly 90%.

 According to the test data provided by Michael Kong during his speech, it can handle an average of 4,500 transactions per second, an 8-fold increase, with block space usage reduced by 98%.
 Theoretically, it can process 400 million transactions daily, about four times the current transaction volume of VISA.